Udaan signs MoU with CSC Safar to enable seamless visa processing in India - www.lokmattimes.com

 Udaan signs MoU with CSC Safar to enable seamless visa processing in India

-PNN New Delhi [India], September 17: Udaan, a leading Visa Concierge and Travel Services firm with over three decades ...
+New Delhi [India], September 17: Udaan, a leading Visa Concierge and Travel Services firm with over three decades of ...

 New Delhi [India], September 17: Udaan, a leading Visa Concierge and Travel Services firm with over three decades of expertise in visa Concierge, has signed an Memorandum of Understanding (MoU) with Common Service Centres Special Purpose Vehicle (CSC SPV) to collaborate on CSC Safar, a travel services programme by CSC E-Governance Services India Ltd.